...

 Copal Tree Scientific Facts

-5. Description – Magnificent tree of the Leguminosae family, growing from 15 to 20 m high.
-Its flowers are white and form spikes.
+- Description—This magnificent Leguminosae family tree grows from 15 to 20 m high.
+Its white flowers form spikes.
 The fruit is an oval-shaped pod containing a single seed covered by flesh.

-6. Parts of the tree used medicinally – The resin which is extracted from the trunk.
+- Parts of the tree are used medicinally – The resin is extracted from the trunk.

 Healing Properties

-Blennorrhagia is a sexually transmitted disease that manifests itself by inflammation and irritation of the urethra (the tract through which urine flows outside the body).
-It also has been used as a balm for bronchitis.
+Blennorrhagia is a sexually transmitted disease that manifests itself as inflammation and irritation of the urethra (the tract through which urine flows outside the body).
+It has also been used as a balm for bronchitis.

 WARNING – Never exceed the recommended dose, nor take it for more than ten days, since it can produce skin rashes, nephritis, and digestive disorders.